digital-asset/ex-bond-issuance/README.md

   <tr>
    <td>Issuer
    </td>
-   <td>Requests creation of a new bond
+   <td>Requests creation of a new bond.
 <p>
-Defines parameters of a bond “auction”
+Defines parameters of a bond auction.
 <p>
-Starts redemption at bond maturity
+Starts redemption of bond at maturity.
    </td>
   </tr>
   <tr>
    <td>CSD
    </td>
-   <td>Approves and issues a new bond
+   <td>Approves and issues a new bond.
 <p>
-Approves redemption of the bond at maturity
+Approves redemption of bonds at maturity.
    </td>
   </tr>
   <tr>
    <td>Auction Agent
    </td>
-   <td>Commissions the auction
+   <td>Commissions the bond auction.
 <p>
-Invites bidding banks
+Invites bidding banks.
 <p>
-Finalizes the auction
+Finalizes the auction.
    </td>
   </tr>
   <tr>
    <td>Bank
    </td>
-   <td>Bids on bond auction
+   <td>Bids on bonds in the auction.
    </td>
   </tr>
   <tr>
    <td>Central Bank
    </td>
-   <td>Backer of money on the ledger
+   <td>Backer of money on the ledger.
    </td>
   </tr>
   <tr>
    <td>Regulator
    </td>
-   <td>Plays no part in the functional workflow.
-Role was added to indicate that there is a role for regulators.
+   <td>Has no functional obligation in the demo.
+   <p> Acts as a passive observer of the proceess.
    </td>
   </tr>
   <tr>
    <td>Operator
    </td>
-   <td>System operator
+   <td>System operator.
    </td>
   </tr>
 </table>

 There are three parties set up with the Bank role, other roles have a single corresponding party configured.
-Setting up a given role with different parties (e.g. having two parties with the AuctionaAgent role) would require changing the DAML models.
+Setting up a given role with different parties (e.g. having two parties with the Auction Agent role) would require changing the DAML models.

 The Bond Issuance application includes these steps:

 1. **Market Setup:** The application starts with an automated market setup process.
 Participants and their roles are created, relationships are set up, and Participants also have their cash account set up in the Central Bank, with an initial balance.
 2. **Bond Issuance:** The entire issuance process is modeled in DAML, with transparency and accuracy.
 The Bond Issuer requests the issuance, and the CSD approves the request and issues the bond.
 The ledger keeps an immutable, auditable history of the bond issuance.
 3. **Create a Bond Auction:** The entire auction logic is modeled in DAML, enforcing the actions of the Auction Agent and market participants.
 The process starts with the Issuer defining the key parameters of the bond auction, including the start and end date of the auction, and the minimum price for the bond.
 The Issuer submits the auction request to its Auction Agent.
 The Auction Agent reviews the auction parameters and can commission the auction.
-4. **Execute a Bond Auction:** The application uses the example of the Dutch auction to calculate winning bids and quantities.
+4. **Execute a Bond Auction:** The application uses a Dutch auction to calculate winning bids and quantities.
-Invited banks can start bidding on the auction.
+Invited banks can bid in the auction.
 The banks cannot see the minimum price for the auction, only the denomination and total quantity of available bonds.
-Banks can place multiple bids for an auction to ensure that they have different bids at different prices.
+Banks can place multiple bids in the auction so that they have different bids at different prices.

     All investors are guaranteed to be treated equally and according to the auction rules.

-   **Note:** The settlement is guaranteed to be successful if Investors have a valid bid at the close of the auction as the Bond is already locked.
+   **Note:** The settlement is guaranteed to be successful if Investors have a valid bid at the close of the auction, as the Bond is already locked.

 5. **Redemption:** The Issuer can start the redemption of a bond, where all bonds are redeemed, and the face value of the bond plus interest is paid to owners.
 The CSD must approve the redemption.
 Communication to all relevant market participants occurs in real time.